provideplatform/provide-js/README.md

 # provide-js

-a Javascript library to help you use Provide's Goldmine, Ident, and InterPlanetaryFileSystem APIs
+a Javascript library to help you use Provide's NChain, Ident, and InterPlanetaryFileSystem APIs

 ## License